google-research/deduplicate-text-datasets/README.md

 This will find all repeated substrings contained in the dataset above a given length threshold.
 To see how it is used look above where it's called as part of the dataset deduplication process.
 Again run collect_similar to find the indexs of repeated examples.

+## Rust Deduplicator Version History

+Version 0.1.0 was an initial code release that reproduces the paper.
+- The code worked, but was rather terrible.
+- I am sorry if you had to look at it.
+- You don't want to look at this code unless you're explicitly trying to reproduce our paper.

+Version 1.0.0 is complete restructuring of the code.
+IT IS NOT BACKWARDS COMPATIBLE.
+- The suffix array data structure is basically the only thing that remains unchanged (thanks to Andrew Gallant who actually understood how to write code).
+You won't need to re-generate the suffix array tables if you upgrade to this version.
+- The rust code now uses argument parsing, instead of relying on the order arguments are passed.
+- The intermediate data files have changed.
+This shouldn't matter unless you were looking at the internals of the code.

 # Approx Deduplication Results